SIDDHARTH107/ECommerce-Data-Processing-and-Analytics-using-Medallion-architecture-on-Azure-Cloud/README.md

 <img width="839" height="376" alt="image" src="https://github.com/user-attachments/assets/bb8595c4-ed56-401a-b750-331bfe4e25d4" />

 What This Error Means
 The error "You do not have access" with Error code: 401 means "Unauthorized."
 It's a permissions issue.
-I was successfully logged into Azure, but my specific account (mohepatra.si@northeastern.edu) does not have the administrative rights to view or manage the "App registrations" section.
+I was successfully logged into Azure, but my specific account (mohapatra.si@northeastern.edu) does not have the administrative rights to view or manage the "App registrations" section.

 Why I didn’t Have Access (The University Analogy) Think of your university's entire Microsoft Azure setup as a large office building.